kritsel/tado-openapispec-v2/README.md

 *Full documentation is available in [this repo's Wiki](https://github.com/kritsel/tado-openapispec-v2/wiki).
 This README is a summary.*

-# About tado&ordm;, tado API and the tado API definition
+# About tado&ordm;, tado API and this tado API definition

 ## tado&ordm; and the tado API